What is the Baker District redevelopment?

 What are the forecasted timelines being considered for the design and construction of the project?

-We anticipate to have the community engagement process and Baker District Master Plan completed by fall 2019, final design work and budgeting by end of 2020, planning and construction approvals by end of 2022 and a proposed construction start spring of 2023.
+We anticipate to have the community engagement process and Baker District Master Plan completed by fall 2019, final design work and budgeting early 2022, planning and construction approvals by end of 2022 and proposed site work start slate 2021.
+Proposed construction to begin 2022.
 Windmill and City staff are working diligently to find ways to advance the schedule to start construction earlier.

 What are the first steps in the development of the design?